-The National Council on Family Relations (NCFR), the premier professional association for the multidisciplinary understanding of families, seeks an editor for the Family Focus section of its quarterly member magazine, NCFR Report.
+The National Council on Family Relations (NCFR), the premier professional association for the multidisciplinary understanding of families, seeks an editor for the Family Focus section of its quarterly member newsmagazine, NCFR Report.

 Family Focus provides articles on family research, practice, policy, and education.
-The purpose of Family Focus is to share information on Family Science in a translational way and to provide implications of the family research to readers.
-Each Family Focus has a theme, and the editor is responsible for determining three themes for each year in consultation with the director of research and policy education.
-The theme of each year’s fall issue matches the theme of the NCFR Annual Conference held in November.
+The purpose of Family Focus is to share information on Family Science in a translational way and to provide implications of family research to readers.
+Each Family Focus issue has a theme, and the editor is responsible for determining three themes per year in consultation with NCFR staff.
+The theme of each fall issue matches the theme of the NCFR Annual Conference, held in November.

 This is a part-time contract position to be filled immediately for a period of 24 months with an option to renew for 12-24 months.
-Application deadline is Aug.
-7, 2019.
-This job is to be performed remotely.
+Applications are being accepted on an ongoing basis.
+This work may be performed remotely.

 - Establish and maintain the highest possible standards in the content of each issue.

-- Work with the authors, a copy editor, a guest adviser, and production staff.
+- Work with the authors, a copy editor, and production staff.

-- Work with NCFR’s director of research and policy education throughout the editorial process.
+- Work with NCFR staff throughout the production process.

 - Meet publication deadlines and page counts.